 At re:invent 2018, we announced AWS App Mesh, a service mesh that provides application-level networking to make it easy for your services to communicate with each other across multiple types of compute infrastructure.
 App Mesh standardizes how your services communicate, giving you end-to-end visibility and ensuring high-availability for your applications.

 Service meshes like AWS App Mesh help you to run and monitor HTTP and TCP services at scale.
-Whether your application consists of AWS Fargate, Amazon EC2, Amazon ECS, Amazon Elastic Container Service for Kubernetes, or Kubernetes clusters or instances, App Mesh provides consistent routing and traffic monitoring functionality, giving you insight into problems and the ability to re-route traffic after failures or code changes.
+Whether your application consists of AWS Fargate, Amazon EC2, Amazon ECS, Amazon Kubernetes Service, or Kubernetes clusters or instances, App Mesh provides consistent routing and traffic monitoring functionality, giving you insight into problems and the ability to re-route traffic after failures or code changes.

 App Mesh uses the open source Envoy proxy, giving you access to a wide range of tools from AWS partners and the open source community.
 Since all traffic in and out of each service goes through the Envoy proxy, all traffic can be routed, shaped, measured, and logged.
 This extra level of indirection lets you build your services in any desired languages without having to use a common set of communication libraries.